biopragmatics/biosynonyms/README.md

 2. `negative_text` the non-synonym text itself
 3. `references` same as for `synonyms.tsv`, illustrating documents where this string appears
+4. `contributor_orcid` the ORCID identifier of the contributor

 Here's an example of some rows in the negative synonyms table (with linkified CURIEs):